ibm-cloud-docs/containers/cs_network_policy.md

           {: screen}

-### Install and configure the version 1.6.3 Calico CLI for Kubernetes version 1.9 or earlier clusters
+### Installing and configuring the version 1.6.3 Calico CLI for Kubernetes version 1.9 or earlier clusters
 {: #1.9_install}

 Before you begin, [target the Kubernetes CLI to the cluster](cs_cli_install.html#cs_cli_configure).
 Include the `--admin` option with the `bx cs cluster-config` command, which is used to download the certificates and permission files.
 This download also includes the keys for the Super User role, which you need to run Calico commands.